N E W S

-Learn to Draw and More – Beginning Thursday 14th February 10am – 1.30pm
+Learn to Draw and More – Thursday mornings

 Drawing is an essential skill in art making.
 If you want to learn to paint you need to learn to draw first!
 As Brett Whitley said ‘Drawing is everything!
 In this class you will learn to draw from observation with subjects including still life, portrait, interiors, landscape and more.
 You will learn essential skills in measuring proportion, rendering tone, drawing perspective, composition, texture, line and volume.
 In this class we will use a variety of media including charcoal, chalk pastel, ink and watercolour.
 Book now to join the class beginning Thursday 14th February!